Flatfile Alternatives for Recurring Imports and Complex Transformations

 Examples: Alteryx, Fivetran, Airbyte

-Focus: Large-scale, continuous data pipelines
+Focus: Large-scale, continuous data pipelines between stable systems

-The Market's Response: The Implementation Platform Category
+The Implementation Platform Category

-Who Is This Category Built For?
+Who Needs This Category

 Implementation Teams